Cinnamon Sugar Pumpkin Donuts – (Deep Fried)

 - Flour – bread flour makes light and airy donuts with a soft and chewy texture.
 Of course, you can use all-purpose flour but, if possible, at least use 50% bread and 50% all-purpose.

-- Nutmeg - There is nutmeg in the pumpkin spice, and yet I love that extra dash of nutmeg as it brings out that flavor of fall beautifully in these donuts.
-Feel free to reduce or omit.
+- Spices – I’m using homemade pumpkin spice, but store-bought works just as well.
+I love that extra dash of nutmeg as it brings out that flavor of fall beautifully in these donuts.
+And of course, ground cinnamon!

 - Dry ingredients – In a large bowl combine flour, salt, pumpkin spice, and grated nutmeg.
 Combine well

-- Wet ingredients - In the bowl of a stand mixer with the hook attachment, combine warm milk (110F), yeast, sugar, eggs, pumpkin puree, butter, and vanilla extract.
+- Wet ingredients – In the bowl of a stand mixer with the hook attachment, combine warm milk (110°F), yeast, sugar, eggs, pumpkin puree, butter, and vanilla extract.

-- Wet to dry - Add the flour mixture to the yeast egg mixture and combine on medium-high until all the flour is incorporated.
-Then, knead on medium speed for 20 to 25 minutes.
+- Wet to dry – Add the flour mixture to the yeast egg mixture and combine on medium-high until all the flour is incorporated.
+Then, knead on medium speed for 6 to 8 minutes.

 - Rise – Leave to rise in a warm place for 60 to 90 minutes or until it doubles in volume.